 - who regularly uses these public places and an estimate of the level of use

 - how and when Council will provide the community with information about its pesticide

 - applications in public places (i.e. what notification arrangements will be used)

 - how the community can access this plan and get more information about Council’s notification arrangements

 - contact details for anyone wanting more information on the plan.

 Council contractors spray bindii and clover in a limited number of parks in Spring each year.

 Notification signs will be put out at the major entrances to the parks on the day, immediately prior to the pesticide application and remain in place until the park is reopened for public use later that day.
-The public is requested not to use the parks on the day that the pesticide is applied.
+The public is requested to follow on-site signage and not to use the parks on the day that the pesticide is applied.